Clinical manifestations and diagnosis of Listeria monocytogenes infection

 The clinical manifestations and diagnosis of listerial infection will be reviewed here.
 The treatment, prognosis, and prevention of listerial infection and the epidemiology and pathogenesis of listerial infection are discussed separately.
 (See "Treatment, prognosis, and prevention of Listeria monocytogenes infection" and "Epidemiology and pathogenesis of Listeria monocytogenes infection".)

 The incubation period for Listeria gastroenteritis is substantially shorter than the incubation period for invasive disease [2-4].
-For gastroenteritis, the mean incubation period is 24 hours (range 6 hours to 10 days) , whereas, for invasive listeriosis, the median incubation period is 35 days (range 1 to 91 days) .
+For gastroenteritis, the mean incubation period is 24 hours (range 6 hours to 10 days) , whereas, for invasive listeriosis, the median incubation period is 11 days with 90 percent of cases occurring within 28 days .

 Listeria monocytogenes is thought of as a pathogen that causes invasive disease including meningitis, meningoencephalitis, or bacteremia in immunosuppressed patients, individuals at the extremes of age including neonates and older adults, and pregnant women.
 However, Listeria is also a cause of self-limited febrile gastroenteritis in normal hosts who ingest high numbers of organisms .
 (See "Epidemiology and pathogenesis of Listeria monocytogenes infection", section on 'Clinical epidemiology'.)

 Listeria infection is more common in the summer.

 - Schuchat A, Deaver KA, Wenger JD, et al. Role of foods in sporadic listeriosis.
 I. Case-control study of dietary risk factors.
 The Listeria Study Group.
 JAMA 1992; 267:2041.

 - Ooi ST, Lorber B. Gastroenteritis due to Listeria monocytogenes.
 Clin Infect Dis 2005; 40:1327.